jekyllgrim/ZScript-HudMessage/README.md

 * `fadeInTime` (default: 0) — the time **in tics** it takes the message to fade in.
 If non-zero, `holdTime` will begin the countdown after the message fully faded in.

-* `typeTime` (default: 0) — if non-zero, each character will take this amount of time **in tics** to type out each character in the string.
+* `typeTime` (default: 0) — if non-zero, each character in the string will take this amount of time **in tics** to apear to imitate typing.
 If `fadeInTime` is non-zero, typing and fade-in will overlap, and `holdTime` will begin counting after whatever took longer (fade-in or type-out) has finished.

 * `holdTime` (default: 35) — the time **in tics** the message will stay on the screen (fade-in, fade-out and type-out are added on top of this).